nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ### Listing Budget & Expenditure for a Particular Month: `list`

+> 😃 Do you want to see the budget and expenditure in January?
+Let's take a look how to do it.

 Adds a new expenditure to a specific budget of a month.

 Format: `list m/MONTH [c/CATEGORY]`